Artisans’ Day at Ravenslake

 Classes

-CLASS/ACTIVITY NAMETIMEINSTRUCTORCLASS DESCRIPTIONCLASS SIZE LIMITMATERIALS COST
+CLASS/ACTIVITY NAMETIMEINSTRUCTORCLASS DESCRIPTIONLOCATIONCLASS SIZE LIMITMATERIALS COST

-Feast Gear Then and Now10:00AM – 11:00AMthe Honorable Elaine Ladd (she/her)
+Feast Gear Then and Now10:00AM – 11:00AMthe Honorable Elaine Ladd (she/her)Classroom 2

-Mead-Making 10111:00AM – Noonthe Honorable Seathan MacDhabhidh (he/him)The minimum basics for starting a batch of mead at home.
+Mead-Making 10111:00AM – Noonthe Honorable Seathan MacDhabhidh (he/him)The basics for starting a batch of mead at home.

 Class will be held in the church – look for signage in the building.